squareblob/MountAugusta/Constitution.md

 ##A. Protection of the Popular Vote

 i.
-All government offices with powers beyond those of ordinary citizens shall be created and filled by popular vote.
+All government offices with powers beyond those of ordinary residents shall be created and filled by popular vote.
 No office may have the power to contradict or override a popular vote for any reason.

 ##B. The Mayor's Powers